catubc/sta_maps/README.md

 There are several python module dependencies including: numpy, math, mutiplrociseing, scipy, PIL, subprocess and others.
 They are all standard packages that can be installed using pip or other common methods.

 The code was written to load Multi-Channel-Systems ephys files that align to imaging data.
-We provide examples of data recorded cortically and subcortically here: [source data on dropbox]( https://www.dropbox.com/sh/1iegmtuowd3yczz/AADFicFsDd6OE4BVGAhezbPqa?dl=0){:target="_blank"}.
+We provide examples of data recorded cortically and subcortically here: [source data on dropbox](https://www.dropbox.com/sh/chet957crw41267/AADgke5NMnM__f4L4PDaK4QHa?dl=0).

 The imaging data files (converted and aligned) should be downloaded and saved into the appropriate directories.